 - Suicide attempts

-Since using the drug without a valid prescription is also illegal, people who continue to do so may find that they’re slapped with heavy fines, or they might even be forced to serve jail time.
+Since using any benzodiazepine without a valid prescription is illegal, people who continue to do so may befaced with heavy fines or jail time.
 They may also lose the trust and admiration of the people they hold dear, if they continue to abuse drugs instead of attending to their responsibilities.
 These are very serious consequences, and unfortunately, they’re all too common for people who live with a Xanax addiction.

-Thankfully, there are a number of treatment programs that can and do provide real help.
-These programs can provide medical monitoring during the beginning of the process, ensuring that no major medical complications take place as the brain adjusts, and the counseling and therapy that follow can help people to build up the skills they’ll need in order to maintain and sustain that sobriety for the rest of life.
-These therapies can be used on people who have an addiction only to Xanax, or they can be used to help people who have addictions to additional drugs riding alongside their Xanax addictions.
-Therapies can even help people who have mental illnesses in addition to a Xanax addiction.
+Thankfully, there are treatment programs that can and do provide real help.
+These programs can provide medical monitoring during the beginning of treatment, ensuring that no major medical complications take place as the brain adjusts to life without benzodiazepines.The counseling and therapy that follow can help people to build up the skills they’ll need in order to maintain and sustain that sobriety for the rest of life.
+A quality treatment program can treat both Xanax addiction and any accompanying mental health concerns, such as anxiety or depression.

 If someone you love is living with an addiction to Xanax, we hope you’ll consider Black Bear Lodge.
 We’re located in northern Georgia, tucked away amid the intense beauty of the mountain foothills.
-Our residential program utilizes evidence-based therapies that can really put an end to the trauma an addiction can cause, and we also provide a number of innovative therapies that can heal the soul, including yoga, adventure therapy and art therapy.
-Our master’s-level therapists can help the pain to fade and life to blossom.
-Just call us, and we’ll tell you more about how therapy works, and we can even set up an intake appointment, so the person you love can start getting better right now.
-Our admissions coordinators are standing by, so call now.
+Our residential program utilizes evidence-based therapies that can really put an end to the trauma an addiction can cause, and we also provide a number of innovative therapies that can heal the soul, including yoga, adventure therapy, and art therapy.
+Our licensed recovery professionals can help you and your family heal.